-Civil Peace Service: Promotion of peace building measures
+Civil Peace Service: Promotion of peacebuilding measures in north-eastern Uganda

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

 In many parts of Africa, the majority of people rely heavily on owning a plot of land in order to make a living.
 This is also the case in Uganda.
 However, land ownership and land use are increasingly subjects of dispute.
 Eighty per cent of current court proceedings in Uganda relate to land conflicts.